Thomasdezeeuw/heph/README.md

 ## Design

 Heph uses an event-driven, non-blocking I/O, share nothing design.
-But lets convert that sentence into English first:
+But what do all those buzzwords actually mean?

- - Event-drivent: Heph does nothing by itself, it must first get an event before it starts doing anything.
+ - *Event-driven*: Heph does nothing by itself, it must first get an event before it starts doing anything.
 For example when using an `TcpListener` it waits on a notification from the OS saying the `TcpListener` is ready before trying to accepted connections.
- - Non-blocking I/O: normal I/O operations need to wait (block) until the operation can complete.
+ - *Non-blocking I/O*: normal I/O operations need to wait (block) until the operation can complete.
 Using non-blocking, or asynchronous, I/O means that rather then waiting for the operation to complete we'll do some other more useful work and try the operation later.
- - Share nothing: a lot of application share data across multiple threads.
-To do this safely we need to protect it from data races, via a [`Mutex`] or [atomic] operations.
+ - *Share nothing*: a lot of application share data across multiple threads.
+To do this safely we need to protect it from data races, via a [`Mutex`] or by using [atomic] operations.
 Heph is designed to not share any data.
 Each actor is responsible for its own memory and cannot access memory owned by other actors.
-Instead communication is done via sending messages, see actor model
+Instead communication is done via sending messages, see actor model <sup>[2]</sup>.
-   <sup>[2]</sup>.

 [`Mutex`]: https://doc.rust-lang.org/std/sync/struct.Mutex.html
 [atomic]: https://doc.rust-lang.org/std/sync/atomic/index.html

-## Usage
+## Getting started

 First Heph needs to be added as a dependency.